Keynotes

 This session will explore practical and impactful ways that nutrition professionals can become essential members of university food service teams.
 We will highlight how Utah State University implemented student led projects such as a “Healthy Option” menu highlight and point of sale education to improve student eating patterns and satisfaction.
 You will also gain knowledge of how to create effective collaborations with nutrition programs on your campus to enhance the university dining experience.
 Whether you're launching a new initiative or looking to strengthen existing partnerships, this session will provide inspiration and actionable tools to elevate your dining program and nourish your campus community.

-Nourishing Change: A Dining Transformation Journey
+Nourishing Change: A Dining Transformation Journey (CCE)

 Vedda Hsu